Kin The Know

 It’s recommended to gently wash your perineal area every time you go to the bathroom, which is easily done with a peri bottle (a handy squirt bottle), before patting the area dry with toilet paper or a clean cloth.

-The Peri Bottle, which is included in the Postpartum Recovery Kit, is a must-have for cleaning your vagina and perineal area without painful pressure, while the Mesh Panties are soft, stretchy and breathable and won't rub on your stitches.
+The Peri Bottle, which is included in the Postpartum Recovery Bundle, is a must-have for cleaning your vagina and perineal area without painful pressure, while the Mesh Panties are soft, stretchy and breathable and won't rub on your stitches.

 The Soothing Padsicles are great for providing an instant soothing effect, while the Healing Foam helps fight bacteria and reduces swelling and itching, which is incredibly important.